 Cognitive Behavioral Therapy

-It consists of wide variety of coping skills and relaxation methods to help prepare for and cope with pain.
-It is used for postoperative pain, cancer pain, and the pain of childbirth.
+This method is used for postoperative pain, cancer pain, and the pain of childbirth.

 Peripheral Nerve Stimulation

-Electrodes are placed surgically on a carefully selected area of the body using a remote device, patient can deliver an electrical current as needed.
+Electrodes are placed surgically on a carefully selected area of the body using a remote device, the patient can deliver an electrical current as needed.

 Spinal Cord Stimulation